markbrown4/gmail-react/readme.md

 **Action > Dispatcher > Store > View**

-A View initiates an Action
+- A View initiates an Action
-Actions dispatch an event with a name and payload Stores are our Models/Collections, they listen for dispatched events, update themselves and emit that they have changed Controller-Views are components that listen for changes on the store, fetch any data they need and pass it down to child components
+- Actions dispatch an event with a name and payload
+- Stores are our Models/Collections, they listen for dispatched events, update themselves and emit that they have changed
+- Controller-Views are components that listen for changes on the store, fetch any data they need and pass it down to child components

-Our **Inbox** component is an example of a Controller-View, it's a regular component that has the special job of fetching data from our Store wanting to know when it's data changes so it can re-render and flow it's data down through to clild components.
+Our **Inbox** component is an example of a Controller-View, it's a regular component that has the special job of fetching data from our Store and wanting to know when it's data changes so it can re-render and flow it's data down through to clild components.

 #### A basic Flux implementation